bencassie/polygon2-ai/readme.md

 This Excel add-in integrates with Polygon.io API to fetch financial data directly into your spreadsheets.

+This add-in was built 100% by Grok 3 and Claude 3.7 Sonnet.

+   https://gitingest.com/ has been very useful for closing the loop

 [Click to Watch](https://streamable.com/z5hydz)

 ## Features